dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA1101.md

+## 1101.
+User Interface Components with Swing

+In this chapter

+11.1 Swing and the Model-View-Controller Design Pattern

+11.2 Introduction to Layout Management

+11.3 Text Input

+11.4 Choice Components

+11.5 Menus

+11.6 Sophisticated Layout Management

 11.7 Dialog Boxes

 The previous chapter was written primarily to show you how to use the event model in Java.
 In the process, you took the first steps toward learning how to build a graphical user interface.
 This chapter shows you the most important tools you'll need to build more full-featured GUIs.